TheAnalystAlp/Retail-Sales-Insights-SQL-With-RFM-Analysis-/README.md

 __RFM Analysis__

-RFM looks at below;
+RFM looks at below metrics;

-Recency:How recently a customer made a purchase or engaged with the business Frequency:How often a customer has made a purchase within a specific time period.
+* Recency:How recently a customer made a purchase or engaged with the business
+* Frequency:How often a customer has made a purchase within a specific time period.
-Monetary Value:The total amount of money the customer has spent with the business over a specific period.
+* Monetary Value:The total amount of money the customer has spent with the business over a specific period.

 The RFM analysis places CUST_05 as the top-scoring customer, thanks to their strong Monetary and Frequency scores.
 CUST_01 follows closely in second place.
 These customers demonstrate high engagement with the company and contribute significant revenue, making them our key accounts.